Fines & Fees Policy

 repeated circulation) or for conditions that can be easily

-If the item has been completely destroyed, the full price of the
+If the item has been completely destroyed or is not in

 item may be charged, along with a processing fee (see below).